cybertraining-dsc/sp21-599-356/assignments/assignment3/assignment3.md

 # An Interesting transition driven by AI

-Area: Industry (Self-driving mobility/Demand forecasting) Baekeun Park
+Area: Industry (Self-driving mobility/Demand forecasting)

+Author: Baekeun Park

 :oe: references are missing

-parkbae@iu.edu

 The AI-Driven transition is an indispensable phenomenon in an industrial field.
 It can be said that the effects that can occur when